email alerts

 University of Wisconsin Press.
 2017.

-It's a dramatic and important book - not simply because the man was great (though he was) but because it documents the launching of biodiversity conservation.
+It's an important book - not simply because the man was great (though he was) but because it documents the launching of biodiversity conservation.

-I worked with Fell for a few years and then, for decades, with his organizations.
+I worked with Fell for a few years and then, for decades, with organizations he launched.
 So this post is initially a summary of Arthur Pearson’s book and then my own observations.

 George had lofty ideals and was dedicated, introverted, and not the easiest person to get along with.